Nityant17/Cybersec-Stuff/Linux_Luminarium/Comprehending_Commands.md

 ## hidden files
 **Commands used:**
-- `cat`  : Used to
+- `ls /path -a`  : Used to list all the files(even hidden files) in all the directories provided to it as path, and in the current directory if no path is provided

 **Thought Process:**
-- Need to
+- Need to find the flag file hidden by prepending with a "." in "/" directory, so `cd` to "/" directory and use `ls -a` to view all the hidden files and find the one with the flag in it, then use `cat` to read that file to get the flag.

 **Solution:**
-- Start the challenge, input the command
+- Start the challenge, input the command `cd /` to change to "/" directory, then input `ls -a` to find the hidden file, the file was ".flag-2990434728803", now read it by using `cat .flag-2990434728803` to get the flag.

 **Flag Obtained:**
-- **
+- *pwn.college{sXGm6tFjhLcjc0qyRf4eReUC2Rm.dBTN4QDLwMTN0czW}*

 ## An Epic Filesystem Quest
 **Commands used:**